AdobeDocs/commerce-operations.en/help/configuration/cli/manage-indexers.md

 Use this command to set the following indexer options:

--  **Update on save (`realtime`):** Indexed data is updated as soon as a change is made in the Admin.
-(For example, the [category](https://glossary.magento.com/category) products index is reindex after products are added to a category in the Admin.)
+-  **Update on save (`realtime`):** Indexed data is updated when a change is made in the Admin.
+(For example, the category products index is reindex after products are added to a category in the Admin.)
 This is the default.
 -  **Update by schedule (`schedule`):** Data is indexed according to the schedule set by your Magento cron job.

 [Learn more about indexing](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/indexing.html)